THCKwarter/CSCI3200/README.md

 # Chapter 5 Assignments
 5.20 - Implement a generic Map class using the structure provided in the book.
 The QuadraticProbingHashTable is available on D2L, you should not modify this class.
 NOTE: Make sure to provide equals and hashCode methods in the private class to get this working properly

+# Chapter 5 Bonus
+5.24 - Implement a hopscotch hash table.
+Do not compare with other methods.
+Default the maximum hops to 4, give a constructor that allows this value to be changed.